DMC DeLorean: Prototypes and pilot cars

 Only one of two DeLorean prototypes still exists.
-Prototype 1 was sold at the bankruptcy auction in 1984 for $37,000.
+Prototype-1 was sold at the bankruptcy auction in 1984 for $37,000.
 The car remained in a private collection until 2005 when it was sold and received a complete restoration.
 The car is in a private collection.

-A car used by the DeLorean Motor Company and the Ulster Motor Club to certify the car's emissions and reliability.
-Note the extra headlamps (for night-time driving) and lack of DMC badge on the front grille.
-This example now resides in the Ulster Folk and Transport Museum.
+A car used by DMC and the Ulster Motor Club to certify the car's emissions and reliability on display at the Ulster Folk and Transport Museum.
+Note the extra headlamps and lack of DMC badge on the front grille.

-Prototype 2 was sent to Lotus Cars for development and evaluation in 1978.
+Prototype-2 was sent to Lotus Cars for development and evaluation in 1978.
 It was reported to have been destroyed in the 1990s.

 An estimated 28 pilot cars were built.
 The pilot cars are best identified by the subtly different interiors and sliding side windows.
 These cars were used for evaluation and regulatory testing of the DeLorean.
 A few of the pilot cars have survived and are owned by private parties.

 Visioneering car

 With the 1980 NADA meeting approaching, DMC planned to show a final production version of the DeLorean; however, there were no production cars ready at the time or even any production stainless steel panels.
 Earlier, in summer 1979, the revised Giugiaro styling mock-up was shipped to Visioneering, a Detroit-based company, to create data needed to make the stamping dies for the stainless panels.
-This project expanded to create dies used to create a "production" car for the NADA show.
+This project expanded to also manufacture the dies used to create a "production" car for the NADA show.
 Using a prototype chassis supplied by Lotus in late 1979, Visioneering completed the assembly of this car at a cost of $750,000.
 The car was presented at the 1980 NADA show and was later used for engineering development and technical training as well as press photos.
 The Visioneering car eventually was sold at the bankruptcy auction in late 1984 for $21,000.
 The car is in a private collection.